Motivic action for Siegel modular forms: Yoshida lifts from real quadratic fields

-Parts (1) and (3) are classical: see~\cite{Shimura_HMF, Harris_periods_I} and~\cite[Theorem A]{friedberg1995nonvanishing}, respectively.
+Part (1) is classical: see~\cite{Shimura_HMF, Harris_periods_I}.
 Therefore, it is enough to prove part (2).
-Thanks to the factorization~\eqref{eqn:ad_Asai}, it is enough to prove Beilinson's conjecture for the adjoint $L$-function of $f_0$ and the Asai $L$-function of $f_0$: \begin{itemize} \item The $L$-value at $s = 1$ of $L_\ad(f_0, s)$ is critical and explicitly related to the Petersson inner product $\langle f_0, f_0 \rangle$ (e.g.~\cite[Prop.
-6.6]{Ichino_Prasanna_periods}). \item The $L$-value at $s = 2$ of $L_{\Asai}(f_0, s)$ is non-critical and Beilinson's conjecture for this $L$-function was proved by Ramakrishnan~\cite{Ramakrishnan}; see Theorem~\ref{thm:Ramakrishnan} above. \end{itemize} This completes the proof. \end{proof}
+Thanks to factorization~\eqref{eqn:ad_Asai}, it is enough to prove Beilinson's conjecture for the adjoint $L$-function of $f_0$ and the Asai $L$-function of $f_0$: \begin{itemize} \item The $L$-value at $s = 1$ of $L(f_0,\ad, s)$ is critical and explicitly related to the Petersson inner product $\langle f_0, f_0 \rangle$ (e.g.~\cite[Prop.
+6.6]{Ichino_Prasanna_periods}). \item The $L$-value at $s = 2$ of $L(f_0, \Asai, s)$ is non-critical and Beilinson's conjecture for this $L$-function was proved by Ramakrishnan~\cite{Ramakrishnan}; see Theorem~\ref{thm:Ramakrishnan} above. \end{itemize} This completes the proof. \end{proof}

-Together with the factorization~\eqref{eqn:ad_Asai}, it is now clear that Corollary~\ref{cor:explicit_Ramakrishnan} is equivalent to our explicit form of Beilinson's conjecture in Theorem~\ref{thm:Beilinson_for_Sym2}.
-The ``critical part'' of the period is given by the Petersson norm of $f_0$: